xiongemi/nx-react-native-monorepo-jokes/apps/techy-jokes-vite/README.md

 ```
 This happens because `react-native-vector-icons` contains jsx code (e.g. `<Text>`) inside `.js` file.

-First, I need to add files with `.web` to the extensions (the order of the extension in the array actually matters):
+First, I need to add files with `.web` to the extensions (the order of the extension in the array actually matters, `.web` needs to be loaded first):

 ```
 const extensions = [